 Source: E&Y

-Short-form video content has become the top choice for influencers, particularly with the rising popularity of YouTube shorts and Instagram reels.
+Short-form video content has become the top choice for influencers with 92% of influencers opting for the same, particularly with the rising popularity of YouTube shorts and Instagram reels.
 YouTube Shorts are the preferred mode, with 51% of influencers creating content on the platform, while 35.5% opt for Instagram Reels, although many use both formats.

 Source: Influencer